 With fame came more business, and the brothers outgrew their mill, relocating to a bigger facility.

-A fire burned down the new mill, so a newer mill was built – this time with the most modern machinery on the market.
+A fire burned down the new mill, so an even newer mill was built – this time with the most modern machinery on the market.
 Production rose by 1,000 barrels a day.

 The Igleheart brothers joined General Foods.